hikemalliday/froakbot/README.md

 # froakbot
 ###### A Discord bot for Project1999: Red

-The discord bot parses a snip of the characters in a zone:
+The discord bot parses a snip of the character names in a zone:

 ![alt text](https://cdn.discordapp.com/attachments/617825237752479751/1175861016316358656/image.png?ex=656cc4e8&is=655a4fe8&hm=064098870915b8f663045b87ebcfa378e0cafa5d5a14762bdc3cd8ca84e5a3d7&)